naoshibaikyu/cyborgresistance/halloween.md

 OniSilver Angry: ... then that "master" he's been mentioning is likely Dr. Wily!

-UlalaMolly Angry: Yeah!
+UlalaMolly Angry: This is bad!
+We got to save Arrietty as soon as possible!

+%All of a sudden, the PSA speakers in the room turns on.

-ShadeMan: Well done, you've figured it out!
+ShadeMan: **[over the PSA]** Well done, you've figured it out!

 UlalaMolly Angry: Shade Man!